 UK horse racing

 Horse racing takes place most days of the year at courses such as Doncaster, York, and Chepstow.

 Regular races are great for matched bettors.
-Daily offers, ITV racing, and festivals offer free bets and price boosts.
+Daily offers, Saturday racing, and festivals offer free bets and price boosts.

 Types of race